a2stuff/a2d/res/notes/testplan.md

 * Launch DeskTop.
 Open a window containing many folders.
 Select up to 7 folders.
 File > Open.
 Verify that as windows continue to open, the originally selected folders don't mispaint on top of them.
 (This will be easier to observe in emulators with acceleration disabled.)

 * Launch DeskTop.
 Open a window containing multiple icons.
 Drag-select several icons.
 Click in the window to clear selection.
 Click on a volume icon.
 Click elsewhere on the desktop.
 Verify the icon isn't mispainted.
 * Launch DeskTop.
 Open a window containing multiple icons.
 Drag-select several icons.
 Click in the window to clear selection.
 Click on a volume icon.
-File > Rename....
+File > Rename.
 Enter a new valid name.
 Verify that no alert is shown.

 * Launch DeskTop.
 Select a volume icon.
-File > Rename....
+File > Rename.
 Enter the name of another volume.
 Verify that a "That name already exists." alert is shown.
 Click OK.
 Verify that the rename prompt is still showing.
 * Launch DeskTop.
 Open a window.
 Select a file icon.
-File > Rename....
+File > Rename.
 Enter the name of a file in the same window.
 Verify that a "That name already exists." alert is shown.
 Click OK.
 Verify that the rename prompt is still showing.
 * Launch DeskTop.
 Open a volume window.
 Open a folder window.
 Select the volume icon and rename it.
 Verify that neither window is closed, and volume window is renamed.
 * Launch DeskTop.
 Open a volume window.
 Open a folder window.
 Activate the volume window.
 View > By Name.
 Select the folder icon.
 Rename it.
 Verify that the folder window is renamed.
 * Launch DeskTop.
 Open a volume window.
 Position a file icon with a short name near the left edge of the window, but far enough away that the scrollbars are not active.
 Rename the file icon with a long name.
 Verify that the window's scrollbars activate.
 * Launch DeskTop.
 Open a volume window.
 Position a file icon with a long name near the left edge of the window, so that the name is partially cut off and the scrollbars activate.
 Rename the file icon with a short name.
 Verify that the window's scrollbars deactivate.
 * Launch DeskTop.
 Close all windows.
 Select a volume icon.
-File > Rename..., enter a new name.
+File > Rename, enter a new name.
 Verify that there is no mis-painting of a scrollbar on the desktop.

 * Launch DeskTop.
 Open a window.
 Create folders A, B and C. Open A, and create a folder X. Open B, and create a folder Y. Drag A and B into C. Double-click on X. Verify it opens.
 Double-click on Y. Verify it opens.
 Open C. Double-click on A. Verify that the existing A window activates.
 Double click on B. Verify that the existing B window activates.
 * Launch DeskTop.
 Open a window.
 Create folders A, B and C. Drag B onto C. Drag A to the trash.
 Click OK in the delete confirmation dialog.
 Verify that after the deletion, no alerts appear and volume icons can still be selected.